scipy/scipy/doc/source/building/linux.rst

 To build from source, the following packages are needed::

-   sudo apt-get install gcc gfortran python-dev libopenblas-dev liblapack-dev cython
+   sudo apt-get install gcc gfortran python3-dev libopenblas-dev liblapack-dev cython3

 To customize which BLAS is used, you can set up a `site.cfg` file.
 See the `site.cfg.example` file in the numpy source for the options you